DuckDuckG0ose/Northstar/README.md

 ## Installation
 First launch install_requirements.bat
-after thatTo use the program use run Frontier.exe
+To use the program use run Frontier.exe
 If you need to install it either use
 `$ git clone https://github.com/VisualDeVenture/Frontier`
  and then run Frontier.exe or use the installer contained in [Github Releases](https://github.com/VisualDeVenture/Frontier/releases)

 ### TO DO
+All done friends!
+Any of your suggestions you can subimit at our [Discord server](https://discord.gg/GkhwF53JbF)
-- [ ] Make a functioning restore point system
+- [x] Make a functioning restore point system
 - [x] Make a compiled version
 - [x] Make a version checking feature
 - [x] Add timer resolution

+With <3 Mr. VisualVenture